 How to Make the Conversation Starter Game:

-- Place the container lid onto the construction paper and trace around it with a pencil.
+- Place the lid of 1 plastic food storage container onto construction paper and trace around it with a pencil.

 - Using the traced lid shape as a guide, cut a slightly smaller lid shape from the paper.

-- Using marker to write the following on the lid shaped paper: 1.
+- Using permanent marker, write the following on the lid-shaped paper: 1.
 LUNCH; 2.
 HAPPY; 3.
 RECESS; 4.
 CHALLENGE; 5.
 TEACHER; 6.
 KINDNESS.
-(Feel free to personalize it by using your choice of conversation starter words.
-Examples include: gym, art, reading, friends, science, learn, book.)
+(Feel free to personalize with your choice of conversation starter words.
+Examples include: gym, art, reading, friends, science, learn, and book.)

-- Use clear tape to attach this paper shape onto the center of the top of the lid (words facing up).
+- Use clear tape to attach this paper shape onto the top of the lid (with words facing up).

 How to Play the Conversation Starter Game:

-- Flip the container over and read the prompt that corresponds with that number.
+- Flip the container over and read the prompt that corresponds with the number.